-9 luxurious fall escapes
+9 luxurious fall escapes in the US

 On the grounds, you'll find an excellent on-site tennis program, equestrian center, 35,000-square-foot spa, hot tub and heated outdoor pool, as well as daily activities such as wildlife walks and trivia nights.
 Dogs are welcome here, too; you can even request an in-room "Rover Reiki Massage."

-The quaint town of Stowe hosts several events throughout October, including Oktoberfest, the Foliage Arts Festival and Dine Stowe, during which you can sample specialty menus for $20.17.
+The quaint town of Stowe hosts several events throughout October, including Oktoberfest, the Foliage Arts Festival and Dine Stowe, during which you can sample specialty menus.

 8. The Ranch at Rock Creek: Philipsburg, Montana